bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ### VS Code + Vetur

-If you are using [VS Code](https://code.visualstudio.com/) as your text editor, BootstrapVue has If you are using [VS Code](https://code.visualstudio.com/) as your text editor, BootstrapVue has intellisense autocompletion for component attributes available when using the [Vetur extension](https://marketplace.visualstudio.com/items?itemName=octref.vetur).
+If you are using [VS Code](https://code.visualstudio.com/) as your text editor, BootstrapVue has intellisense autocompletion for component attributes available when using the [Vetur extension](https://marketplace.visualstudio.com/items?itemName=octref.vetur).